megakevin/end-point-blog/2024/04/writing-integration-tests-for-an-asp.net-web-api.md

     // the appsettings.Test.json file.
     public DatabaseFixture()
     {
         // Tests can run in parallel.
-This lock is meant to make this cod
+This lock is meant to make this code
         // thread safe.
         lock (_lock)
         {
             if (!_databaseInitialized)